nasuni-labs/nasuni-api-utilities/README.md

 **Name**: [/Access_Points/Shares/ExportAllSharesToCSV.ps1](/Access_Points/Shares/ExportAllSharesToCSV.ps1)

 ### Bulk Share Creation
-These scripts demonstrate how shares can be created, exported, and subsequently updated.
+These scripts demonstrate how to create, export, and update shares.
 The scripts use CSV files for Input and output.\
 **Compatibility**: Nasuni 8.0 or higher required; Required PowerShell Version: 7.0 or higher.

 #### Step 1 - Create Shares From CSV